oplS17projects/DHill-and-JGoguen/README.md

 ### External Technologies

-We will be using arduino sensors to obtain data and store in a database for analysis.
+We will be using an arduino microcontroller with sensors to obtain data and store in a database for analysis.

 ### Deliverable and Demonstration